top of page

 But the recommendation on the best way to introduce advertising to the streaming service seems especially worth revisiting.

-If you want to read my original post, I've pasted it below.
+If you want to read my original post where I offer Netflix some advice, I've pasted it below.

 (It's identical to what I published six years ago except for a few minor grammar changes I made after Grammarly caught them when I revisited the text.)